Lasantha Wickrematunge: Journalism style

-Honours and Awards
+Honours and awards

 In 2009, Wickrematunge was posthumously awarded the UNESCO/Guillermo Cano World Press Freedom Prize.
 He was also awarded the Louis Lyons Award for Conscience and Integrity in Journalism of Harvard University's Nieman Foundation the James Cameron Memorial Trust Award, and the American National Press Club's John Aubuchon Press Freedom Award.
 In 2010, Wickrematunge was declared a World Press Freedom Hero of the International Press Institute.
 In 2016 the East-West Center, Hawaii posthumously conferred the 2016 Courageous Journalism Award on Wickrematunge.

 Posthumous editorial

 Wickrematunge predicted his own assassination and left a 2,500-word article to be printed in his paper when — not if — he was killed.
-The editorial was titled "And Then They Came For Me," with a reference to Martin Niemoller’s famous Nazi-era poem First they came for.
-Forseeing his own death and the responsibility of the state, Wickrematunge addressed president Mahinda Rajapaksa in the editorial letter.
+The editorial was titled "And Then They Came For Me," with a reference to Martin Niemoller's famous Nazi-era poem First they came for.
+Foreseeing his own death and the responsibility of the state, Wickrematunge addressed president Mahinda Rajapaksa in the letter.

-In “And then they came for me” which Wickrematunge had written shortly before his death, and that was to be published posthumously, he stated, "When finally I am killed, it will be the government that kills me.
+In "And then they came for me" which Wickrematunge had written shortly before his death, and that was to be published posthumously, he stated, "When finally I am killed, it will be the government that kills me."
 The Sunday Leader carried the posthumous editorial by Wickrematunge, in which he blamed the government directly for assassinating him and journalists in Sri Lanka as its "primary tool" for controlling the media.
+In the posthumous letter, Wickrematunge indicates the identity of those responsible for his murder from within the ranks of Sri Lanka's government, and lays out a detailed account of what he predicts in Sri Lanka's future and descent into persecution of its citizens.